Interview about the role of feedback in validating a startup concept, working through challenges, growing your client base and targeting customers.

 Law Firm Suites understands that lawyers make their money through billable hours.
-If an attorney is spending time on administrative tasks - like paying the cleaning staff, dealing with the phone or internet or talking to the salespeople who walk through the door – then the attorney is NOT meeting with clients or working on casework.
+If an attorney is spending time on administrative tasks - like paying the cleaning staff, dealing with the phone or internet, or talking to the salespeople who walk through the door – then the attorney is NOT meeting with clients or working on casework.
 They employ staff who will deal with all these necessary tasks.
 To top it off, they are trained in attorney ethics, making them even more qualified to do the work required.

 An even more unique feature is their referral network.
 Because coworking puts such an emphasis on building community, referrals are a natural outgrowth.
 Law Firm Suites chooses to be intentional in leveraging that community by working to ensure that members will both give and receive referrals.
 Their environment has been designed to promote member success and encourage good referring behavior.
-Of course, being surrounded with a community of peers makes it easier to ask advice, co-counsel, and gather data.
+Of course, being surrounded by a community of peers makes it easier to ask for advice, co-counsel, and gather data.